demaric9/E-Commerce-Platform/README.md

 # Project Introduction
 This project implements a ELT Pipeline using Modern Data Stack tools, and the dataset used in the project is the Olist E-Commerce datasets.
 I adopt the idea of Kimball and dbt docs to design a architect for this project.
 If the architect is done wrongly, so any suggests and help wil be appreciated.
 Thanks !

-Datasets can be found from [here][https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce]
+Datasets can be found from <a href="https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce" target="_blank">here</a>

 As the ELT Pipeline, first the data is extract and load then get thourgh the transformation stage.
 Here is the breakdown for architect.
 - Staging Layer: Where the data is raw.
 The table structure at this stage is correspond to source system table "as-is"